Developing a project#

 You’ll need to run these commands in a terminal.

-To open a open a terminal window within a Jupyter Notebook editor session:
+To open a terminal window within a Jupyter Notebook editor session, click New, then select Terminal in the dropdown:

 Anaconda Enterprise offers several ways to add packages to a project, so you can choose the method you prefer: